Stegler/Clicky-Game/README.md

 Put your memory to the test with this React built clicky game<br>
 Once a car is clicked, they are shuffled randomly<br>
+If you click the same car twice the game restarts<br>
-Points are determined by how many cars you can click just once<br>
+Points are determined by how many cars you can guess right<br>
+There are 12 total<br>

 <h2>Technologies used</h2>